wnchan/tp/docs/UserGuide.md

 - **Case-Sensitive**: Opposite of case-insensitive, this refers to situations where uppercase and lowercase letters are treated differently.
 For example, "Java" and "java" would be considered distinct.

-- **Command Terminal**: An interface in a computing environment where you can input text commands to perform specific tasks.
+- **Command Terminal**: <a id="glossary-command-terminal"></a> An interface in a computing environment where you can input text commands to perform specific tasks.
+Some examples include "Terminal" on MacOS and "Powershell" on Windows.

 - **Double Degree**: An academic program where a student earns two distinct degrees simultaneously, usually in different fields.